-B. Impairment assessment on property, plant and equipment (including right-of-use asset)
+B. Impairment assessment on property, plant and equipment and intangible assets

 In the process of evaluating the potential assets, the Group is required to make subjective judgments in determining the independent cash flows, useful lives, expected future income and expenses related to the specific asset groups considering of the nature of the industry.
 Any changes in these estimates based on changed economic conditions or business strategies and could result in significant impairment charges or reversal in future years.